-What should employees do when the company is acquired?
-It’s stressful to work for a company when it gets bought out.
+What happens to employees when a company is bought out?
+Depending on your position, it can be stressful to work for a company when it gets acquired.
 If your company was recently sold, you may have questions about your stock, 401(k), and what to expect during a merger.
 Here’s everything you need to know if your company is being sold.

 What to expect if you hear your company is being acquired